 Christmas in Ireland began early and lasted well into the New Year.
 The most important part of the early Christmas rituals for us kids was the annual trip to Limerick City (30 miles away) to Todds’ department store for a photograph and present from Santa.
 Since it was the same Santa year after year (I have photos dating to 1955 below to the one above, in 1959, when we were seven siblings), we had no trouble believing he was authentic.

-Merry Christmas to all Irish America readers, especially to all the big Irish families who will gather together to celebrate, and to you Mrs. Harty, who, presently living in San Francisco, and grandmother to 30, is still baking plum puddings and Christmas cakes, and saving her pension to buy presents for her many American grandchildren.
+Merry Christmas to all Irish America readers, especially to all the big Irish families who will gather together to celebrate.
+At the time of writing (2002) mother was living in San Francisco, still baking Christmas cakes, steaming plum puddings and saving her pension to buy presents for her many American grandchildren.
 She passed on New Year’s Eve 2008 at 89, and while she is greatly missed, we are grateful for all that she gave us and taught us . ♣

 – Patricia Harty